arcan1s/ahriman/docs/faq.rst

 .. code-block:: shell

-   sudo -u ahriman ahriman package-add pacmann -s repository
+   sudo -u ahriman ahriman package-add pacman -s repository

+This feature is heavily depends on local pacman cache.
+In order to use this feature it is recommended to either run ``pacman -Sy`` before the interaction or configure timer for this.

 Package build fails because it cannot validate PGP signature of source files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^